TRileySchwarz/go-database/README.md

 ### TODO

-- Add password hashing so they are not stored in plain text
 - Implement rate limit for ip
 - Add better error handling
 - Add automated testing for docker-compose updates